netscaler/netscaler-k8s-ingress-controller/docs/how-to/use-vault-stored-credentials-for-cic.md

 !!! note "Note"
         Authorization with Kubernetes authentication back-end is role based.
 Before a token is used for login, it must be configured as part of a role.

-### Leverage Vault agent auto-authentication for the Citrix ingress controller
+### Leverage Vault agent auto-authentication for the Netscaler ingress controller

 Perform the following steps to leverage Vault auto-authentication.